grantjenks/python-sortedcontainers/docs/introduction.rst

 ----------

-A SortedList is a finite sequence in which an order is imposed on the elements according to their ordered relation to each other.
+A SortedList is a finite sequence in which an order is imposed on the elements according to their sorted relation to each other.
 As with Python's built-in list data type, SortedList supports duplicate elements and fast random-access indexing.
 A SortedList may never contain its elements out of order.